 - Parboil the carrot and radish and cut out to flower shape using Japanese cookie cutter. *3

 - Chop stems off the shiitake mushrooms and score cross to create a pattern on mushrooms.

 - Add the water and dashi powder in a sauce pan and let it simmer over medium heat.

 - Add the carrot and radish to the sauce pan and leave it cook for about 5 minutes.

-- While the carrot and radish is cooking, cut the mochi in half and put it in the oven to grill for 15 minutes on 180c.
+- While the carrot, radish and mushrooms is cooking, cut the mochi in half and put it in the oven to grill for 15 minutes on 180c. *4

-- Add the okra and the miso paste (straining it through a small sifter ladle to remove the hard chunks).
+- Turn the heat off the saucepan after carrot, radish and mushrooms are cooked.
+Add miso paste (straining it through a small sifter ladle to remove the hard chunks).

-- Once the mochi is done, add the mochi to a bowl and pour the miso soup over the mochi and serve!
+- Once the mochi is done, add the mochi to a bowl and pour the miso soup over the mochi.